abmhopkins/STAT112_Exercise_03/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

   There are two rental peaks, one around 9:00AM and another around 5:30PM.
 This could mean that people are using the bikes to commute.
-In the middle of the day there is a lull, but bike usage is still higher than other parts of the day.
+In the middle of the day there is a lull, but bike usage is still higher than other parts of the day, such as the early morning or late evening.

   9. A bar graph of the events versus day of the week.
 Put day on the y-axis.